cloudworks-ai/secureos-azure-setup/README.md

   - Azure AD user data or passwords

 ### How is Authentication Secured?
-- **No secrets or keys** - Uses federated identity (OIDC-based trust)
+- **No secrets or keys** - Uses workload identity federation (OIDC-based trust)
-- SecureOS's AWS role must present valid AWS credentials to obtain Azure tokens
+- SecureOS's EKS ServiceAccount must present valid JWT tokens to obtain Azure tokens
-- Azure validates the AWS identity before granting access
+- Azure validates the EKS identity before granting access

 ### Compliance
 - All access is logged in Azure Activity Logs